SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Related Works

 \section{Related Works}

-\textbf{RoCE Link Aggregation (LAG)~\cite{rocelag}.} RoCE LAG is a feature of Mellanox RNICs that bonds two RNIC ports into a single logical device.
-It supports active-backup, balance-xor, and 802.3ad (LACP) modes.
-In active-backup mode, one port is active while the other acts as a standby, whereas the latter two modes distribute traffic across both ports in a round-robin manner.
-However, RoCE LAG cannot tolerate failures of the entire RNIC.
-Moreover, this technique depends on specific hardware and network configurations, which restricts its applicability and flexibility.
+\textbf{RDMA live migration.} Software-based RDMA live migration aims to move an RDMA application to a new host while hiding changes in RNIC-maintained states; MigrRDMA achieves this by inserting an indirection layer in the RDMA driver, performing communication pre-setup during pre-copy, virtualizing RDMA identifiers via translation tables, and using wait-before-stop to preserve in-flight WR consistency~\cite{migrrdma}.
+SHIFT targets uninterrupted training traffic on the same hosts, providing fault tolerance by falling back to other intra-host RNICs.

-\textbf{Previous works on utilizing multiple RNICs.} Mellanox~\cite{mellanoxmprdma} introduced the idea of employing multiple RNICs for failure tolerance but did not provide a detailed system design or evaluation.
-Moreover, their proposal does not support failure recovery for interface flapping.
+\textbf{Redesigned transports and alternative RMA abstractions.} Recent datacenter transports relax or parameterize ordering to better exploit multipath and improve robustness (e.g., SRD’s reliable out-of-order delivery and Falcon’s ordered/weakly-ordered/unordered modes)~\cite{srd,falcon}.
+1RMA further rethinks RMA as connection-free one-shot operations and delegates ordering and failure recovery to software when needed~\cite{1rma}.
+SHIFT complements these efforts by keeping commodity verbs/RC and focusing on fast multi-RNIC failover and recovery for endpoint/interface faults rather than redefining the transport or programming model.

-LubeRDMA~\cite{luberdma} was the first to propose a detailed system design for fallback and recovery RDMA traffic across multiple RNICs.
-However, as a workshop paper, its design has several shortcomings, including significant overhead from control verbs, data verbs, and the WR buffer.
-In addition, it provides limited support for failure tolerance and recovery, as it does not incorporate CQ event-based notification (\S\ref{sec:challenges}), the state machine (\S\ref{sec:recovery}), or background threads (\S\ref{sec:realworldapps}).
+\textbf{Previous works on utilizing multiple RNICs.} Mellanox~\cite{mellanoxmprdma} introduced the idea of employing multiple RNICs for fault tolerance, but did not provide a detailed system design or evaluation.
+Their proposal also does not address recovery under interface flapping.
+LubeRDMA~\cite{luberdma} was the first to present a detailed system design for RDMA traffic failover and recovery across multiple RNICs.
+In contrast, we make several improvements over LubeRDMA: we prove the RDMA failover trilemma (\S\ref{sec:insight_boundary}) and design a fault-tolerance mechanism with lower overhead, stronger support for two-sided operations and the recovery mechanism.